Who is The Abundance Foundation, Slow Money NC’s fiscal sponsor?

 How are you qualified to handle my money?

 We are not.
-We have a deep seated belief that we can use capital to increase the resilience of our local economy, and we feel we need to try to do something From Small is Possible, Life in a Local Economy by Lyle Estill, “Financing ourselves is where we receive the lowest marks as a community.”
-This project seeks to address that need.
-We are not “money managers,” or “loan officers,” or particularly skilled in finance.
+We have a deep seated belief that we can use capital to increase the resilience of our local economy, and we feel we need to try to do something.
+“Financing ourselves is where we receive the lowest marks as a community,” says Lyle Estill, author of Small is Possible, Life in a Local Economy.
+So, this project seeks to address that need.
+We are not “money managers,” or “loan officers,” or even particularly skilled in finance.
 But we know people.
 And we have built successful ventures the hard way.
 We know the local food players in our community.
 And we understand business in Chatham County.
 Finally, we have some time on our hands, so we want to give this a try.

 We all work together, and we only have small amounts of money between us.
 Can we pool our resources to make a Slow Money loan?